MentorEmbedded/gears-demo-for-vp/README.md

 Building Requirements
 =========================

-You will need the following in your PATH:
+You will need the following in your PATH environment variable:

 - An ARM EABI toolchain.
 The Sourcery CodeBench ARM EABI toolchain will work fine.

 - An installation of Vista.

-Building Software-Only Unaccelerated vs GPU Accelerated Implementations
+GPU Related Environment Variables
 =========================

 By default, invoking make will build a software-only unaccelerated